Alumni Field – Keene Swamp Bats

 Everything in Keene starts with the setting.
 Norman Rockwell couldn’t have dreamed up a setting that says “New England” more accurately than this.
-Surrounded by pine and maple trees, with a barn just beyond the right field fence, Alumni Field looks and smells just like New England is supposed to look and smell.
-Fans come out to Alumni Field hours before the game is scheduled to start to reserve their favorite spot.
-Lawn chairs and blankets line the field all the way down both foul lines, relegating even the bullpen pitchers to second row status.
+Surrounded by pine and maple trees, with a barn just beyond the right field fence, Alumni Field boasts a most picturesque setting.
+Of course, the giant wooden grandstand that runs the length of the first base line from home plate past first base sets the tone in this bucolic setting.

 During the game, these fans do not just sit quietly to watch the game.
 Many fans bring their own noisemakers (cowbells seem to be the preferred item in Keene), and cheer not only the home team, but outstanding efforts from the visitors as well.
-Sportsmanship is very much alive and well at this level of baseball.
+Sportsmanship is very much alive at this level of baseball.

 Keene isn’t somewhere you stumble upon accidentally.
 Keene is located in southwestern New Hampshire, about a 90 minute drive from Manchester.
-The area is not served by any interstates, with the closest one being I-91, which runs north-south across the state line in Vermont, about a half hour away.
+The area is not served by any interstates, with the closest one being I-91, which runs north-south across the state line in Vermont about a half hour away.
 Several state routes converge in Keene, but they are all of the two-lane, winding variety.
 Most visitors to Keene will arrive via the Franklin Pierce Highway, otherwise known as Route 9.
 If you are heading to a Swamp Bats game, you are most definitely driving there.

-After passing by the snack bar, restrooms, and souvenir tables, you will see a large, covered grandstand to your right along the first base line.
-This grandstand makes up the majority of the permanent seating here, although there are two small sets of bleachers behind home plate, and another large set of wooden bleachers along the third base line.
-Many fans choose to sit along the edge of the field on their lawn chairs or blankets.
+You will need to walk all the way around the baseball field to enter into the concourse, located behind home plate.
+After passing by the snack bar, rest rooms, and souvenir tables, you will see a large, covered grandstand along the first base line.
+This grandstand makes up the majority of the permanent seating here, although there are two small sets of bleachers behind home plate, and another large set of aluminum bleachers along the third base line.
+Many fans choose to sit along the edge of the field in their lawn chairs or blankets.
 Some fans are known to arrive hours before game time to stake out prime locations.
 It’s not unusual to see lawn chairs lined up all the way down both foul lines.